-But what happens when this doesn't work and you or your child or pet gets a handful of something nasty and you need to know how to remove cactus spines:
+When the above doesn't work and you or your child or pet gets a handful of something nasty this is how to remove the different types of cactus spines:

 Large spines have the potential for more damage as they can puncture the skin and can go quite deep if they are long, however they are the most straightforward to remove if the wound is only minor.
 Simply pull it out with your fingers or a pair of tweezers.
 If the wound is serious or the spine is buried deeply you should consider seeking the attention of a doctor or vet depending on who's been hurt.

 Glochid spines are much less likely to cause serious injury however they are thoroughly unpleasant.
 Unlike sharp visible spines they can look quite unthreatening to children, but glochids are actually tiny spines which resemble fine hairs that embed easily into the skin.
 Should that happen, individually they are hard to see and remove but if you rub against something or don't remove them all you'll know they're there!
 Clearly a good light and pair of tweezers are the best way to pull them out, but this may not be possible or it could be too time consuming if you're literally dealing with a handful.
 Instead you can remove them in mass by using duct tape, or PVC glue.
 Simply apply the tape or glue over the area and then quickly pull off the tape or peal off the glue (once it's dried), this should remove most of them.
 Either follow up with another round of tape / glue or use tweezers to deal with what's remaining.